jfadev/bottok/README.md

 ![](doc/5.png?raw=true)

-Requirements: [termux](https://termux.dev/en/) (install Termux in your Android phone from F-Droid store)
+Requirements: [termux](https://termux.dev/en/) (install Termux in your Android phone from F-Droid store, The PlayStore version ins outdated and not work)

 There is no build of Google Chrome available for ARM at this moment, so using chromium instead.
 Installing chromium on Termux directly requires snap which is another big hurdle so alternatively using alpine distro here.